Shark catfish: Description

 The dorsal fin is located far forward, close to the head, and is often high and triangular, thus inspiring the common name.
 The anal fin is somewhat lengthy, with 26-46 rays.
 Usually, they have two pairs of barbels, maxillary barbels and one pair of chin barbels, though adult Mekong giant catfish have only maxillary barbels.
 Pangasiids have compressed bodies and single small adipose fins.

+Taxonomy

+Pangasiidae forms a monophyletic group: a number of studies had indicated the group should be a part of the family Schilbeidae, but subsequent studies have disproven this.
+The following cladogram is based on a detailed PhyML-phylogeny based on the analysis of the partial cox1 sequences: